RoMcGill/grand-park-tutors/README.md

 2. The site is easy to navigate
 > " As a First Time Visitor, I want to be able to easily navigate throughout the site to find content that relates to my interests."
-- The site useses a header with a fixed position so the user can always navigate to each page with ease.
+- The site uses a header with a fixed position so the user can always navigate to each page with ease.

 Example (code for my header and nav bar.)